shpongledsummer/atmospheric-weather-card/README.md

 <details>
 <summary><b>YAML for the buttons (advanced)</b></summary>

 The buttons shown in the screenshot use the `paper-buttons-row` card.
-While it is highly flexible, configuring it can be slightly complex.
 The following example demonstrates how to create the buttons within the grid layout.

 ```yaml
 type: custom:paper-buttons-row